Mzosindiso/HTML-CSS/README.md

 CSS property z-index - specifies the stacking order of positioned elements.

+			Managing positions in CSS:

+1. Static – default, elements flow according to the rules of normal flow.
+2. Relative – elements are positioned relative to its normal position.
+3. Absolute – elements are positioned relative to its first positioned ancestor element.
+4. Fixed – element not moving, fixed to the background even when scrolling the page.
+5. Inherit – the selected/current element should use the same value for position as its parent element.

 Hexidecimals code notation - hex values consists of six digits long(numbers: zeo to nine, letters: A to F). <br>
 -If each two-digit pair is the same, it can be shortened, e.g(#776655 = #765). <br>